knqti/rstudio-vm/README.md

 ## Firewalls

-For security, it's a good idea to set up a firewall.
+It's a good idea to set up a firewall.
 This helps prevent unauthorized access to your VM.

 Navigate to your Droplet.
 On the left-panel menu, click `Networking`.